ahmed344/AI-based-detection-of-T-cell-features/README.md

-# AI-based-detection-of-T-cell-features
+# Ligand nano-cluster array enables AI based detection of hidden features in T cell architecture
-Protein-patterning has emerged as a powerful tool to interrogate adherent cells.
-Yet, there are no standard tools of fabrication, or analysis of the response of the cell to a spatially periodic stimulus.
+Protein-patterning has emerged as a powerful means to interrogate adhering cells.
+Yet, there are no standard tools to apply a sub-micron periodic stimulus or to analyse the response.
 We propose a technique combining electron-beam lithography and surface functionalization to fabricate nano-patterns compatible with advanced imaging.
-The regularity of the pattern is exploited by a deep-learning algorithm to reveal that T cells organize their actin network differently on patterned or homogeneously stimulating substrates - an effect invisible to the unassisted human eye even after extensive image analysis.
-Our integrated fabrication and analysis tool-box should be useful for exploring general correlation between a spatially-structured stimulation and the cellular response.
+The repetitive pattern enables a deep-learning algorithm to reveal that T cells organize their membrane and actin network differently depending on whether the ligands are clustered or homogeneously distributed - an effect invisible to the unassisted human eye even after extensive image analysis.
+Our in- tegrated fabrication and analysis tool-box should be useful for exploring general correlation between a spatially-structured sub-cellular stimulation and the cellular response.